ganrad/ose-fis-jms-tx/README.md

 ![alt tag](https://raw.githubusercontent.com/ganrad/ose-fis-jms-tx/master/images/description.png)

-### A] Deploy *ose-fis-jms-tx* microservice on OpenShift Enterprise v3.1/v3.2
+## Steps for deploying **ose-fis-jms-tx** microservice on OpenShift Enterprise v3.1/v3.2

+### A] Start Apache ActiveMQ JMS Provider
+This project uses the Apache ActiveMQ JMS provider (Broker) for providing reliable messaging & guaranteed delivery of messages between source and target systems.
+The instructions outlined here assume the messaging provider is running on a server/node which resides outside the OpenShift Cluster.
+This solution can also be easily tailored to use a JMS provider  that is running within the OpenShift cluster ([JBoss A-MQ](http://www.jboss.org/products/amq/overview/) within a Docker container).

+Refer to the Apache ActiveMQ website [documentation] (http://activemq.apache.org/getting-started.html) for installing and configuring an ActiveMQ messaging server / broker.
+Note down the server hostname (or IP Address) and listener port number (default: 61616) as we will need to provide these values while configuring the microservice (Step B).

+### B] Deploy *ose-fis-jms-tx* microservice
-The steps listed below for building and deploying the microservice application follows approach [1] described above, the S2I workflow.
+The steps listed below for building and deploying the microservice application follows approach <a href="#deploy"># 1</a> described above, the S2I workflow.

 1. Fork this repository so that it gets added to your GitHub account.
 2. Download the template file (template object definition) into your OpenShift master node.